-- The seizure of a debtor's property such as a house, a car, or a bank account
+- The seizure of a debtor's personal property, such as a house, a car, or a bank account

 If the bankruptcy court dismisses a case, the automatic stay also terminates, and the creditor may commence collection activities.

 The bankruptcy court appoints a trustee for each bankruptcy case.
-The trustee is responsible for overseeing the case to ensure that the debtor files the appropriate documents.
+The U.S. trustee oversees the case to ensure the debtor files the appropriate documents.

-The trustee must also determine whether the nonexempt property's sale will produce enough income to pay creditors.
+The trustee must also evaluate whether any non-exempt assets can be sold to unsecured creditors.
+The bankruptcy trustee determines whether the nonexempt property's sale will produce enough income to pay creditors.
 If the property is unlikely to generate substantial compensation compared to the time and effort needed to sell the property, the trustee will likely allow you to keep the nonexempt property.